plexus/yaks/yaks/README.md

 [gemnasium]: https://gemnasium.com/plexus/yaks
 [codeclimate]: https://codeclimate.com/github/plexus/yaks

-# Yak Serializers
+# Yaks

-### One Stop Hypermedia Shopping ###

-*We did the shaving for you*

-Yaks is a tool for turning your domain models into Hypermedia resources.

-There are at the moment a number of competing media types for building Hypermedia APIs.
-These all add a layer of semantics on top of a low level serialization format such as JSON or XML.
-Even though they each have their own design goals, the core features mostly overlap.
-They typically provide a way to represent resources (entities), and resource collections, consisting of

-* Data in key-value format, possibly with composite values
+The library that understands hypermedia.

+Yaks consists of a resource representation that is independent of any output type.
+A Yaks mapper transforms an object into a resource, which can then be serialized into whichever output format the client requested.
+These formats are presently supported:

+* HAL
+* JSON API
+* Collection+JSON
+* HTML
-* Embedded resources
+* HALO
-* Links to related resources
-* Outbound links that have a specific relation to the resource

-They might also contain extra control data to specify possible future interactions, not unlike HTML forms.

-These different media types for Hypermedia clients and servers base themselves on the same set of internet standards, such as [RFC4288 Media types](http://tools.ietf.org/html/rfc4288), [RFC5988 Web Linking](http://tools.ietf.org/html/rfc5988), [RFC6906 The "profile" link relation](http://tools.ietf.org/search/rfc6906) and [RFC6570 URI Templates](http://tools.ietf.org/html/rfc6570).

 ## Concepts

 Yaks is a processing pipeline, you create and configure the pipeline, then feed data through it.

 ``` ruby
 yaks = Yaks.new do